-• Cleco BEC has a monitoring well system to monitor groundwater quality at the Bottom Ash and Fly Ash Ponds per applicable portions of §257.91.
-The network consists of five upgradient and four downgradient monitoring wells.
+- Cleco BEC has a monitoring well system to monitor groundwater quality at the Bottom Ash and Fly Ash Ponds per applicable portions of §257.91.
+The network consists of five upgradient and four downgradient monitoring wells. - Cleco conducted sufficient detection monitoring sampling events, per applicable portions of §257.93 and §257.94. - Potentiometric surface evaluation at BEC indicates consistent groundwater flow towards local surface water bodies. - Statistical evaluations of data conducted per applicable portions of §257.93 indicate that no confirmed SSIs were observed in downgradient/compliance wells at BEC.

-- Cleco conducted sufficient detection monitoring sampling events, per applicable portions of • §257.93 and §257.94. - Potentiometric surface evaluation at BEC indicates consistent groundwater flow towards local • surface water bodies. - Statistical evaluations of data conducted per applicable portions of §257.93 indicate that no • SSIs have been generated in downgradient wells. - Semi-annual detection monitoring sampling events are tentatively scheduled for April and • October of 2019.
+• Semi-annual detection monitoring sampling events are tentatively scheduled for March and September 2021.
 Data generated during these sampling events will be included in the next annual report.